Who Might Be Liable for a Crash on a Roadside or Shoulder?

 While each case is unique, if a driver hits a car or emergency vehicle while the emergency vehicle’s lights were flashing, that driver is likely to be found at fault.

-How You Can Help to Reduce the Risk of a Roadside Crash
+How You Can Help to Reduce the Risk of a Shoulder or Roadside Crash

 While it is important to take measures to avoid a roadside emergency, you may sometimes find yourself in this situation, despite your best efforts.